dbronshteyn/dbronshteyn/README.md

 ## About Me

 Hello!
 I'm Daniel Bronshteyn, a Computer Science student at UC San Diego.
-I have a strong foundation in software engineering and backend development, with hands-on experience in Java, Python, and C++.
+I have a strong interest in software engineering and backend development, with hands-on experience in Java, Python, and C++, and a passion to always learn!
 I enjoy tackling challenging projects that allow me to leverage both technical knowledge and creativity.

 ## Skills